BOOK IN ADVANCE TO GUARANTEE YOUR SPOT!

 Or call Zerve at: (800)-979-3370 or (212) 209-3370 (int'l)

 Nothing tops the Boston Freedom Trail as an introduction to the history and popular sites of Boston.
-This walk will take you past 14 significant landmarks, every one an authentic American treasure.
+This walk will take you past 14 significant landmarks, every one an authentic American treasure, such as the site of the Brinks Robbery.
 You will see churches, cemeteries and meeting halls while getting to know about the Boston Common, the North End and other unique neighborhoods.
 So put on your walking shoes and explore Boston's past.
 Its fun and entertaining- its American history but not the same old story....

-Our Foods of the Freedom Trail Yummy Walk will explore the Freedom Trail sites from the Boston Common to the Old North Church and taste typical New England cuisine as its been revolutionized for todays Bostons food scene.
+Our Foods of the Freedom Trail Yummy Walk will explore the Freedom Trail sites from the Boston Common and Paul Revere Mall to the Old North Church and North Square and taste typical New England cuisine as its been revolutionized for todays Bostons food scene.

 You are probably aware of the nickname "Beantown", because from the earliest days Boston has been awash in molasses to convert to rum as a result of the triangular trade route between the West Indies, Boston, and West Africa.
 They cooked the beans in molasses and this important staple was sold by the bite, or number of spoonfuls of beans available.